shuvoWBD/Calulator_App/README.md

 # Calulator_App

+Calculator_App:
+A simple and user friendly calculator app built with Python and Tkinter for performing everyday calculations.

+🚀Project Overview:
 This is a Python-based calculator developed using the Tkinter GUI library.
 The calculator performs standard arithmetic operations such as +, −, ×, ÷, percentage, square root, and positive/negative toggle.
 It displays results directly on the interface and is suitable for beginners learning Python GUI development.